marcusleemitchell/trello_git_branch/README.md

 :rocket:

-`git_trello_commit` can be used to comstruct commit messages prefixed with the card number from the branch.
+`trello_git_commit` can be used to construct commit messages prefixed with the card number from the branch.

 This makes it much easier to see related commits when viewing `git log`